-Sam Shade, an assistant coach at Samford the last eight years and a former National Football League defensive back, will coach the Georgia State cornerbacks under new head coach Shawn Elliott.
+Sam Shade, an assistant coach at Samford the last eight years and a former National Football League defensive back, coaches the Georgia State cornerbacks under head coach Shawn Elliott.

 Shade worked with the Samford secondary for the last eight seasons, and in 2014, he was put in charge of the Bulldogs special teams and was named the defensive passing game coordinator.

 In 2014, the Samford defense led the nation in passing yards allowed (139.1 per game) and ranked seventh in pass efficiency defense.
 The following year, the Bulldogs led the Southern Conference with 16 interceptions (No. 17 in FCS).
 Samford ranked first or second in the SoCon in pass efficiency defense the last four years.